Some of the most difficult, confusing, and time-consuming loads you can handle are the ones going into or out of Mexico.

 You have the language, regulatory, customs and cultural barriers.
 It can be daunting for those who have little or no experience in the border crossing process.

-We prepared a quick process guide for everyone moving both Northbound and Southbound loads.
+We prepared a quick process international shipping guide for everyone moving both Northbound and Southbound loads.

 Along with the processes below, we’ve also included key terms, few helpful links, including a calendar of US/Mexico holidays, and current wait times.